-The latest batch of scam messages are sent from someone claiming to be Mel or Melinda and normally have a reply email address like Melnikon2818@hotmail.com or other Hotmail or disposable untraceable email address.
+The latest batch of scam messages are sent from someone claiming to be Mel or Melinda and normally have a reply email address like Melnikon2818@hotmail.com or another Hotmail or disposable untraceable email address.

-Below is the latest email we have received with this scam, this one via our Virtual Swanage website but I have also received them via my blog and my main business website.
-They are always sent via the websites contact or enquiry forms.
+Below is the latest email we have received with this scam, this one was via our Virtual Swanage website but I have also received them via my blog and my main business website.
+They are always sent via the website's contact or enquiry forms.

 This is Melinda and I am a certified photographer.
 I was discouraged, frankly speaking, when I came across my images at your website.
 If you use a copyrighted image without an owner's consent, you should know that you could be sued by the owner.

 It's against the law to use stolen images and it's so wicked!

 Take a look at this document with the links to my images you used at www.virtual-swanage.co.uk and my earlier publications to obtain the evidence of my ownership.

 Download it now and check this out for yourself: <LINK REMOVED>